Lemons, Lavender, & Laundry

 Step 3: Sand

-Sanding cabinet about applying joint compound in order to hide wood grain
+Sanding cabinet after applying joint compound to hide wood grain

 Step 4: Dust